Kimpton22/Tutorials-And-Guides/Gaussian/TD-DFT/README.md

 Should have the same parameters (i.e. solvent and dispersion correction used from opt)

 # Details on output
-Oscillator strength (f) is related to the extinction coefficient and therefore can relate directly to absorption.
+Oscillator strength (f) is related to the extinction coefficient and, therefore can relate directly to absorption.
-Use Keyword: excited state density
+Use Keyword: excited state density.

+# Errors
+For some details on errors, try looking through this github: https://wongzit.github.io/gaussian-common-errors-and-solutions/